Dekadisk/dekadisk.github.io/_posts/2023-05-21-mapping-world-design.markdown

 [<img width="50%" style="display:block; margin-left:auto; margin-right:auto" src="https://dekadisk.gitlab.io/assets/IA_DoorEnemy.gif">](https://dekadisk.gitlab.io/assets/IA_DoorEnemy.gif)

-As said before, going to point 2 triggers the __apparition of an enemy carrying a box, who opens a door__ - this is used to __show the player__ that some doors (with padlocks on them) can be opened.
+As said before, going to area B triggers the __apparition of an enemy carrying a box, who opens a door__ - this is used to __show the player__ that some doors (with padlocks on them) can be opened.
 This whole area can be move through in several ways : stealthily (behind stalls), with parkours (on top of the archways), or in a more brutal way, which will lead to new enemies coming from behind the locked door.

 [<img width="50%" style="display:block; margin-left:auto; margin-right:auto" src="https://dekadisk.gitlab.io/assets/Info2.png">](https://dekadisk.gitlab.io/assets/Info2.png)